mihirb10/sports-ai-companion/replit.md

 ## Overview

-SportsAI is a Flask-based web application that provides an intelligent conversational interface for NFL football discussions.
+SportsAI is a Flask-based web application that provides an intelligent conversational interface for NFL football discussions with user authentication and persistent conversation history.
 The application leverages Anthropic's Claude AI to deliver expert analysis on NFL tactics, live game information, fantasy football advice, and strategic football discussions.
-It features a modern, dark-themed chat interface inspired by Claude and Gemini, optimized for deployment on Replit and accessible from any device.
+It features a modern, dark-themed chat interface inspired by Claude and Gemini, with Google and email/password authentication via Replit Auth.

 ## Recent Changes

+**October 28, 2025**: Added user authentication and database persistence
+- Integrated Replit Auth for Google and email/password login
+- Set up PostgreSQL database for user accounts and conversation storage
+- Conversations now persist across sessions and devices for logged-in users
+- Added login landing page before chat access
+- Protected all chat routes with authentication middleware
+- Refactored to application-factory pattern with SQLAlchemy ORM

 **October 27, 2025**: Complete UI redesign
 - Rebranded from "NFL AI Companion" to "SportsAI"
 - Implemented dark theme interface (#1a1a1a background) matching Claude/Gemini aesthetic
-- Redesigned header with football logo (🏈) and SportsAI branding in top left
+- Redesigned header with football logo (🏈) and SportsAI branding
 - Moved input box to bottom with modern rounded design
-- Created centered welcome screen with example prompt cards
+- Created centered welcome screen
+- Removed reset button - conversations persist automatically
 - Added smooth animations and modern hover effects
 - Improved mobile responsiveness